facumm1/art_institute_chicago/README.md

 ## Application Optional Features

-NewsApp has the following extra features or development tools:
+The app has the following extra features or development tools:

 - **Redux-toolkit** to manage application state:
   Used for general artworks and favourite artworks. ✓